Om-Joshi07/Web-Elements/README.md

 # Web-Elements
-This repo contains many elements that can act as catalyst in your website in case of
+This repo contains many elements that can act as catalyst in your website to enhance the overall look of it.